Recursive-Llama/Lotus_Protocol/README.md

 ## For Treasure Hunters
 Watch Twitter [@lotusprotocol](https://x.com/LotusProtocol) for clues Solve puzzles in spiral chat `puzzle_unlock`
-Unlock concepts with correct glyph sequences
+Unlock 9 Concept files with correct glyph sequences to learn more about Lotus Protocol.

+Unlock all 9 Concepts to access ⋇_treasure.md

 ---